briansoule/iaq/README.md

 `pip3 install inky`

+`pip install font-fredoka-one`

-make sure you have I2C and SPI enabled in sudo raspi-config
+make sure you have I2C and SPI enabled in `sudo raspi-config`

 ## Run
 `cd` into the project directory and run